-- (a) Council will notify persons in accordance with Table 1 where in the authorised council officer's opinion, the enjoyment of the adjoining or neighbouring land may be detrimentally affected.
-Types of issues that may be considered include: - The likely impacts of the development including, but not limited to, loss of views loss of privacy, overshadowing, noise generation, visual bulk, hours and type of use, traffic and parking impacts; and

-(ii) Any other instance that the council officer deems notification of a given DA is appropriate and required.
+- (a) Council will notify persons in accordance with Table 1 where in the authorised Council officer's opinion, the enjoyment of the adjoining or neighbouring land may be detrimentally affected.
+Types of issues that may be considered include: - The likely impacts of the development including, but not limited to, loss of views loss of privacy, overshadowing, noise generation, visual bulk, hours and type of use, traffic and parking impacts; and - (ii) Any other instance that the council officer deems notification of a given DA is appropriate and required. - (iii) The minimum extent of notification is outlined in Section 3.7 and may be varied where in the authorised council officer's opinion additional (or lesser) properties should be notified.